zowe/zowe-install-packaging/containers/conformance.md

 ```

 - `/component/manifest.(json|yaml)` is recommended for Zowe components.
 The format of this file is defined at [Zowe component manifest](https://docs.zowe.org/stable/extend/packaging-zos-extensions/#zowe-component-manifest).
 Components must use the same manifest file as when it's running on z/OS.
-- `/component/bin/<lifecycle-scripts>` should remain the same as what it is when running on z/OS.
-Components must use the same lifecycle scripts when it's running on z/OS.
+- `/component/bin/<lifecycle-scripts>` must remain the same as what it is when running on z/OS.

 ### Environment Variable(s)